MyKo101/Thesis/thesis.knit.md

 ### Three State Model

-~~In the Three-State Model, older patients are predicted to be likely to transition to RRT.
-Increased rates of decline of eGFR were associated with the transition from CKD to RRT.
-The full results are shown in table \@ref(tab:PH-Three).(...)~~

-~~Female patients are predicted to be more likely to remain in the CKD state than Males, or to remain in the RRT state once there.
-Smokers were predicted as more likely than Non-/Former Smokers to undergo any transition, apart from CKD to Tx.
-Blood results had associations with all transitions in some way, and disease etiology were strongly associated with the transitions giving a wide range of predictions.~~

 The equations \@ref(eq:CH-Three-16), \@ref(eq:CH-Three-15) and \@ref(eq:CH-Three-56) shows the baseline cumulative hazard functions for the transition from CKD to Dead, CKD to RRT and RRT to Dead, respectively in the Three-State Model.